 Top 10 NHL Fights

-What are the most well known NHL fights?
+What are the most well-known NHL fights?

-- Ottawa Senators vs Philadelphia Flyers
+- Ottawa Senators vs. Philadelphia Flyers

 - Boston Bruins vs. New York Rangers

-- Quebec Nordiques vs. Montreal Canadians
+- Quebec Nordiques vs. Montreal Canadiens

 - Marty McSorely vs. Bob Probert